AmadeusITGroup/xjs/docs/xjs.md

 </>
 ```

-XJS recommendation is to consider content as a true parameter that should be explicitly mentioned in the template signature with a *$fragment* argument name:
+XJS recommendation is to consider content as a true parameter that should be explicitly mentioned in the template signature with a *$content* argument name:

 ```typescript
 const tpl = $template`(title, $content) => {